MRandl/verith/README.md

 # Verith
-Verith (VERIfied aRITHmetic) is a Coq library that proves several results about native-integer arithmetic.
+Verith (VERIfied aRITHmetic) is a Coq library that proves several results about arithmetic on native integers.
 It enables users to write safe programs that make use of native integers without dealing with the complex, ceremonial and low-level manipulations usually required by the certification of such